dirkjbosman/ml-inference-benchmarks/README.md

 ## Overview:

 This project compares the inference performance of a simple machine learning model across multiple languages, with a focus on Python and C++.
-Using the same ONNX-serialized model, we evaluate how fast each language can run predictions over 1000 iterations.
+Using the same ONNX-serialized model, we can evaluate how fast each language can run predictions over 1000 iterations.

 The pipeline includes:
 - ✅ A mock churn prediction model (RandomForest) trained in Python